Invicton-Labs/terraform-null-assertion/README.md

 Output on Windows machines:
 ```
-Error: can't find external program "ERROR: This Terraform configuration can only be run on Unix-based machines."
+Invalid value for "number" parameter: cannot parse "ERROR: This Terraform configuration can only be run on Unix-based machines." as a base 2 integer.
 ```